Best Cheap Health Insurance in South Carolina (2026)

 • Affordable rates: Short-term coverage typically costs just a few hundred dollars per month on average.

-• Buy whenever: You can buy a short-term plan at any time during the year.
+• Available anytime: You can buy a short-term plan at any point during the year.

 Cons of short-term health insurance in SC